satellite-image-deep-learning/techniques/README.md

 ### Segmentation - Roads & sidewalks
 Extracting roads is challenging due to the occlusions caused by other objects and the complex traffic environment

+- [ChesapeakeRSC](https://github.com/isaaccorley/ChesapeakeRSC) -> segmentation to extract roads from the background but are additionally evaluated by how they perform on the "Tree Canopy Over Road" class

 - [Road detection using semantic segmentation and albumentations for data augmention](https://towardsdatascience.com/road-detection-using-segmentation-models-and-albumentations-libraries-on-keras-d5434eaf73a8) using the Massachusetts Roads Dataset, U-net & Keras.
 With [code](https://github.com/Diyago/ML-DL-scripts/tree/master/DEEP%20LEARNING/segmentation/Segmentation%20pipeline)

 - [ML_EPFL_Project_2](https://github.com/LucasBrazCappelo/ML_EPFL_Project_2) -> U-Net in Pytorch to perform semantic segmentation of roads on satellite images